littl3field/DodgyDomainsBot/README.md

 [!]
 IMPORTANT:
 - COVID-Dodgy-Domains.txt = UNVETTED DATA
-- COVID-Confirmed-Dodgy-Domains.txt = VETTED DATA
+- COVID-Confirmed-Dodgy-Domains.txt = VETTED DATA (

-Updating COVID-Confirmed-Dodgy-Domains.txt with data from this bot and from hunting
+Updating this with data from this bot and from hunting)

 # Current project: Suspicious COVID domains